 Court of Machuca

-Next to Plaza de los Aljibes and below the northern façade of the Palace of Charles V is the Courtyard of Machuca.
-Its namesake is Pedro Machuca.
-This first architect of the king’s palace lived and had his studio in the Mexuar Room seen on the right.
-This was the council chamber and courthouse when finished in 1365 CE.
+The Courtyard of the Machuca (Patio de Machuca) is situated west of the Nasrid period palace complex, below the northern façade of the Palace of Charles V. Its namesake is Pedro Machuca, this first architect of the king Charles' palace lived and had his studio in the Mexuar Room seen in the background.
+This was the council chamber and courthouse of the Nasrid palace, when finished in 1365 CE.
+During Nasrid period this area was part of the outer courtyards of the Mexuar, where the attendants would assemble before the audience with the emir/sultan.

 No spam, we promise.